ARK-Scott/SnowStorm/index.md

 ### Discord
-If you wish to join the tribe discord chat, please [click here](https://discord.gg/g9z5tXm).
+Please understand that we use Discord for communication, so join our chat by [clicking here](https://discord.gg/g9z5tXm).
 Discord does not require you to have a microphone.

 ### Friendly Reminders